 Once it has been decided that a cask is ready to bottle, it is moved from the warehouse to a bottling hall.
 These can be huge and move at great speed, especially if bottling large volumes of blended whisky for the world market.
 However, at Young Spirits in Edinburgh (where we visited) they are well set up for bottling just one cask at a time.
 With a four-bottle filler, the bottles are on a production line which air-cleans them before being filled, and then either a machine (or in the case of more complex labels, nimble fingers) places the labels, and the bottles are boxed up for transport.

 At this point, the cask may be used again and re-filled with whisky, or if it has been filled a few times already, it ends its life as a maturation vessel and begins a new one: garden furniture, a plant pot, a home bar, a tasting stave (to place whisky glasses on for tastings) – indeed, any other useful item your imagination can muster up for the repurposing of an empty cask.
 And of course, the final joy of the result of the cask’s work is the drinking.
 So, why not settle back with a dram that’s ‘old enough to drive’, and dream of whisky?

-Interested in whisky investment?
+Interested in Investing in Whisky Casks?
 Register for our whisky investment guide

 To find out more about purchasing Scotch Whisky casks, contact the Masters today.